YingHongTham/wormwiring/README.md

 Sometimes name means cell, other times it means number.. e.g. objName1 is a number

+**On Coordinates**:
+- positive x is right,
+- positive y is dorsal,
+- positive z is posterior.
+(TODO but actually it's the opposite because of all the negative signs?)

 Here is a summary of the relevant tables:

 **contin**: conti(g)uous pieces; only connects across z-sections